nicklaw5/helix/docs/channels_docs.md

 ## Search Channels

 This is an example of how to search channels.
 Here we are requesting the first two streams from the English language.
-SearchChannels returns live as well as offline channelsl.
+SearchChannels returns live as well as offline channels.

 ```go
 client, err := helix.NewClient(&helix.Options{